dev-ptera/banano-rpc-server/README.md

 ## Configuration
-`nano-rpc-server` can be configured to proxy requests to Nano or Banano nodes.
-The supported config options can be found in `src/config.ts`
+`nano-rpc-server` can be configured to support custom node RPC ports, select RPC `actions`, etc. The supported config options can be found in `src/config.ts`